Notes on the Geography of Australia: Tennant Creek

 It's just a grocery store!

-The 1936 Welfare Club, occupying a once-popular "Sidney Williams" prefabricated steel-frame and steel-sheet building.
-Now part of the United Australia Church, it was originally part of Rev. John Flynn's Australian Inland Mission.
+This is a once-popular "Sidney Williams" prefabricated steel-frame and steel-sheet building.
+Now part of the United Australia Church, this example was originally part of Rev. John Flynn's Australian Inland Mission.

 The local branch of the Church of Rome.

-A residential street speaking to pretensions and inexpensive land.
+A residential street speaking to pretensions and cheap land.

 Many houses in town bear these grim signs, part of the government's campaign to reduce alcoholism among the Aboriginal population.
 So you're a senior citizen?
 No matter, you'll still be carded to verify that you're not on the list of those forbidden to drink.